Marino Ballena National Park

 How to get to, schedules and fees

-From San José, take Route 27 towards Orotina, pay attention to the exit to Jaco – Tárcoles, carry on to Parrita and Quepos, and follow the new Coastal Highway (route 34) to Dominical.
+From San José, take Route 27 towards Orotina, pay attention to the exit to Jaco – Tárcoles, carry on to Parrita and Quepos, and follow the new Coastal Highway (route 34) to Dominical and from there to Uvita.
 Travel time: about 3 hours and 30 minutes.

-Alternatively, from San José, take Cerro de la Muerte (Route 2), to San Isidro and then take route 234 to Dominical.
+Alternatively, from San José, take Cerro de la Muerte (Route 2), to San Isidro and then take route 234 to Uvita.
 Travel time: about 4 hours and 30 minutes.

 From Palmar go North on the Coastal Highway.